-How to Make Snickerdoodles Without Cream of Tartar
+How to Make A Snickerdoodle Recipe Without Cream of Tartar

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-Scrape the sides of the bowl with a spatula, then add the egg, egg white, and vanilla.
+Scrape the sides of the bowl with a rubber spatula, then add the egg, egg white, and vanilla.
 Continue beating until well combined.

 STEP FOUR: Mix the sugar and ground cinnamon in a small bowl.
 Scoop out evenly sized-cookie dough balls.
 Drop each ball into the cinnamon sugar coating, one at a time, and roll it around until coated on all sides.